Tick-tock goes the body clock

 Getting by with little sleep and therefore adding more productive hours to your day is often seen as a badge of honour.
 It is said Margaret Thatcher and Napoleon Bonaparte slept only four hours a night.
 For many of us who can’t seem to shake that groggy feeling before mid-morning, that seems wildly unfair.

 There is no set sleep prescription for humans.
-The amount of sleep we need, as well as the timing of it, changes as we age.
+The amount of sleep we need, as well as the timing of that sleep, changes as we age.
 Newborns need up to around 20 hours a day, teenagers nine and senior citizens struggle to get all their sleep in one block.

 Even among adults, there is considerable variation, according to Till Roenneberg, professor of chronobiology and medical psychology at Munich’s Ludwig Maximilian University.
-Looking at the sleep patterns of more than 150,000 people he found that 11 per cent of adults slept for six hours or less, around a quarter slept eight hours or more, and the majority fell somewhere in between.
+Looking at the sleep patterns of more than 150,000 people he found that 11% of adults slept for six hours or less, around a quarter slept eight hours or more, and the majority fell somewhere in between.

-There’s a simple way to check whether you’re getting enough sleeping time: you should wake up naturally, feeling refreshed.
+There’s a simple way to check whether you’re getting enough sleep: you should wake up naturally, feeling refreshed.

 To make the most of the new understanding of circadian rhythms, we need to see a shift in attitude towards sleep, Wirz-Justice says.
 She has championed a change in school start times to better reflect the fact that teenagers are built to sleep later in the day.
 That idea has been met with predictable resistance from the teachers and parents who would also be affected.
 Even so, the idea that surviving on little sleep is a badge of honour is starting to go out of fashion, she says.
 It’s time to put the “sleep when you’re dead” mentality firmly to bed.